jjneely/buckytools/README.md

 * Authentication -- Negotiate and Kerberos support.
 Probably Basic as well.
 * Code clean up -- I wrote a lot of this quickly, it needs love in a lot of places.
+* tests
 * Make all modules aware of possible duplicate metrics.
 * Speed testing and improvements.
+* Move the lower level GET, POST, DELETE, HEAD functions into a single common file/place.
+* Retries
+* Rebalance needs to optionally be aware of machines not in the hash ring that the rebalance should vacate.